nosilver4u/ewww-image-optimizer/readme.txt

 = CDN Support =

-Uploads to Amazon S3, Azure Storage, Cloudinary, and DreamSpeed CDN are optimized.
-All pull mode CDNs like Cloudflare, KeyCDN, MaxCDN, and Sucuri CloudProxy are also supported.
+[WP Offload Media](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) is the officially supported (and recommended) plugin for uploads to Amazon S3 and Digital Ocean Spaces.
+We also support the Azure Storage and Cloudinary plugins.
+All pull mode CDNs like Cloudflare, KeyCDN, MaxCDN, and Sucuri CloudProxy work automatically, but will require you to purge the cache after a bulk optimization.

 = WPML Compatible =